Hiking the Pipiwai Trail: Makahiku Falls and Waimoku Falls, Maui

 Ending the rainy Pipiwai hike

-Adventure along Pipiwai Trail: Map
+Adventure along the Pipiwai Trail: Map

 Leave a Reply